To shoot natural-looking portraits of family and friends on a winter walk

 Creating depth in your portraits is a great way to add to the magical atmosphere, and helps to lead the eye towards your subject.
 Find an angle to shoot from that enables you to include some out-of-focus details in the foreground as well as in the background.

-Under a canopy of branches there is a lot of variation in the light, even on a flat, cloudy day.
+Under a canopy of branches there's a lot of variation in the light, even on a flat, cloudy day.
 If your subject’s face is in shadow, look for another angle or ask them to turn towards the light for better illumination.
 Portraits are, after all, about the person, so we need to see them.

 Choose outfits with blocks of strong colour that contrast with the surroundings.
 In the woods, stay away from greens, browns and other camouflage colours.
-Warm colours, such as orange and red, are opposite to cool hues of green and blue, so will draw our attention best.
+Warm colours, such as orange and red, are opposite to cool hues of green and blue, so these will draw our attention best.

 Trees and branches form wonderful web-like patterns in old woodlands or forests, so look for parts of the scene where you can show this off.
 There’s a danger of the frame looking too busy with these interesting backdrops, so try simplifying things with a punchy mono conversion.

 6. Find an angle

 Get down low and use a wide-angle lens to find a place that enables you to include the tree canopy in the frame.
 Position your subject so that they’re framed neatly within the scene.
 Watch out for how branches are angled, too –